 Adventuring in St. Augustine

 If you are ready to adventure beyond the historic sites, there is plenty to do.
-Consider a local eco tour, or a beach trip to Anastasia State Park, perhaps with a stop at the St. Augustine Lighthouse.
+In particular, consider a local eco-tour, or a beach trip to Anastasia State Park, perhaps with a stop at the St. Augustine Lighthouse.

 Matanzas Bay Eco-Tour